Why Rishi Sunak’s green card and his wife’s non dom status are controversial

 Advertisement

 However, Labour has called for Ms Murty to pay back what she has previously saved on UK tax - a figure that could be £20 million.
-It has also called into question Rishi Sunak’s decision to raise taxes for people across the country while his family was making savings on them.
+It has also called into question Rishi Sunak’s decision to raise taxes for people across the country while his family was making tax savings.

 In an interview with The Guardian, Sir Keir Starmer accused Sunak of “rank hypocrisy” and said the then-Chancellor was “completely out of touch” with voters.
 The Daily Mail also quoted anonymous senior Conservative MPs as saying Sunak’s reaction to the leaks lacked maturity and was “petulant and naive”.